 Suppose you want to get a Private Pilot license, Instrument Rating, and a Commercial pilot license which are standard steps for any professional pilot program.

-You would complete ground school specific to your pilot training stage before obtaining each license.
+Before obtaining each license, you would complete ground school specific to your pilot training stage.

 - You will have a ground school for 2 Weeks to 3 Weeks for your Private pilot license.